 It goes without saying that excessive and unpredictable bleeding can impose a major burden on comfort and productivity, especially in public settings.
 Many women with excessive menstrual bleeding mistakenly assume that their heavy periods are normal and do not seek care.⁴ In some women, excessive bleeding can be severe enough to cause iron-deficiency anemia; leading to fatigue, weakness, headaches, dizziness, and other more severe complications.
 Other women experience day-to-day discomfort, social isolation, and loss of productivity as a consequence of managing heavy periods.⁵

 A number of distinct pain patterns are common in women with symptomatic uterine fibroids.
 Nearly one third of women with fibroids experience painful pressure on the bladder or inside the abdomen and/or mid-cycle pain (around 10 days after the end of their last period).
 Painful sexual intercourse (24%) is another common complaint of women with fibroids.
 Chronic pelvic pain (17%) and pain when using the bathroom (11%) are less common but still significant symptoms that are also overrepresented in women with fibroids.¹

-The impact of uterine fibroids on daily life
+The impact of living with uterine fibroids daily

 Of women diagnosed with uterine fibroids, over 60% reported that their fibroids had a negative impact on their daily life, with over half of those women stating that their fibroids had a moderate or severe impact.
 When asked about specific activities that were negatively affected, the most common responses were sexual life (43%), performance at work (28%), and relationships with family (27%).
 A large proportion of women (20% to 25%) also stated that their fibroids posed challenges when it came to housekeeping, social activities, work attendance, and vigorous exercise.¹